wappla/jobs/office-assistant.md

-# Job brief

-Wappla a software boutique company that helps organisations build  great software to improve their business and their life, is growing and looking for you to be our next Office Assistant.
-If you are enthusiastic, good with people, willing to learn and grow with us and you have some experience working in administration and finance preferably with high tech companies we would like to hear from you soon, please send your resume to jobs@wappla.com

-## What does the job include?
-Office assistant responsibilities include making meeting arrangements, preparing reports and maintaining appropriate filing systems.
-The ideal candidate should have excellent oral and written communication skills and be able to organize their work using tools, like MS Excel and office equipment.
-If you also have previous experience as a Secretary or Executive administrative assistant and familiarity within our industry, we’d like to meet you.
+# Office assistant - Half time

+Wappla is a company with a passion for building digital products.
+Software is at the heart of everything we do.
+We love writing code and bringing ambitious product visions to life.
+Great software is built by people, and every people-first organisation needs an amazing office assistant.

-Ultimately, a successful Office Assistant should ensure the efficient and smooth day-to-day operation of our company.
+Ultimately, your job is to ensure the efficient and smooth day-to-day operation of our company

 ### Responsibilities

+- Update and maintain office policies and procedures
+- Make regular orders of goods for the office (e.g. stationery, snacks)
+- Adminstrative support, invoicing and follow-up of payments
+- Develop and maintain a filing system
+- Payroll administration
+- Assist in the preparation of regularly scheduled reports
 - Answer and direct phone calls
 - Act as the point of contact for clients
 - Organize and schedule appointments
-- Write and distribute email correspondence
-- Assist in the preparation of regularly scheduled reports
-- Develop and maintain a filing system
-- Update and maintain office policies and procedures
-- Invoicing and follow-up of payments
-- Lead generation through online channels
+- Assist in lead generation through online channels
-- Generating recruitment leads via LinkedIn
+- Assist in recruitment via LinkedIn

 ## Requirements
 - Proven experience as an administrative assistant, virtual assistant or office admin assistant